Think Big Run The Bridge has 2 hotel partners, each offering an exclusive deal for Run The Bridge participants!

 If a parent/guardian is entered in either the 5km or 10km event and wishes to participate in the 1km with their child, they do not need to pay an additional entry fee.
 Simply collect a race bib on race day for the 1km, by showing your 5km or 10km bib to our event team.

-To get an idea, you can view the 2023 booklet here.
+The 2025 Event Booklet will be available soon.
 It includes all the event information include bib collection, timetable, buses, maps, sponsor offers and more.

 Absolutely.
 Keen to walk only, enter the Positive Salary Packaging 5k Walk.
 This event is just for those walking.